DSPN/azure-resource-manager-dse/README.md

 Once the Azure VMs, virtual network and storage are setup, the template installs prerequisites like Java on the DSE nodes.
 These have static IPs starting at 10.0.0.6 which are accessible on the internal virtual network.

-The template also sets up a node to run OpsCenter.
+The template also sets up a node to run DataStax OpsCenter.
 This node has the internal IP 10.0.0.5 as well as an external IP.
 Ports 22 (SSH), 8888 (HTTP), and 8443 (HTTPS) are enabled.

 The script opscenter.sh installs OpsCenter and creates a cluster using OpsCenter.
 These cluster creation process installs DSE on all the cluster nodes and starts it up.

 On completion, OpsCenter will be accessible at `http://{clusterName}.{region}.cloudapp.azure.com:8888` For instance, if you created a deployment with the clusterName parameter set to datastax in the West US region you could access OpsCenter for the deployment at `http://datastax.westus.cloudapp.azure.com:8888`